American River South Fork near Coloma

 Turtle Lake, a long stretch with slow-moving current, mercifully ended by...

 Cable Car Rapid (class II) and other unnamed class II rapids.
 BLM land on both banks at mile 12.1, with composting toilet on the right.
-This is perhaps the best “wilderness” camping spot on this river, with sandy beaches, oak trees, and few mosquitos.
+This could be the best “wilderness” camping spot on this river, with sandy beaches, oak trees, composting toilet, and few mosquitos.
 Class II and II+ rapids continue without too much flatwater.
 Many rock formations in this area contain Indian grinding holes.
+Another picnic area with composting toilet is at mile 15.3 (7.3).

 Fowler's Rock (class III).
 Entrance to the Gorge, occurs after the third sighting of the Lollipop tree on top of a distant hill.
 Good time to put on your paddling jacket!
 The river bends left around a gravel bar, then flows along a cliff on the left.
 Rafts are often accidentally parked on a submerged boulder along a house-sized rock on the right, but they can be avoided with a quick left-right slalom.
 Go right of Fowler's Rock, the tall cabin-sized boulder ahead, then pick a good slot (near center) in the diagonal boulder fence below.